redis/jedis/README.md

 But stay close because things are going fast and all this will be implemented soon!

 ## Ok.. so what can I do with Jedis?
-All of the following reids features are supported:
+All of the following redis features are supported:

 - Sorting
 - Connection handling